firstbatchxyz/dria-blog/docs/cookbook/function_calling.md

 ---
 categories:
 - Software Engineering
-description: Explore the nuances and applications of function calling in programming for enhanced code efficiency.
+description: Learn how to effectively implement function calling in your programming projects with this comprehensive guide.
 tags:
 - function calling
 - programming
-- code efficiency
+- software development
-- software engineering
+- coding
-- best practices
+- API
 ---